-The Ministry of Food (MINAL) is responsible for issuing import permits and licenses.
-MINAL supervises almost every aspect related to distribution and storage of food for human consumption.
+The Ministry of Food (Ministerio de Alimentación, or MINAL) is responsible for ensuring the "secured food supply" goal of the BRV.
+Imports and exports of food for human consumption are under the authority of MINAL, through the issuance of import permits, licenses and any other document needed for agricultural and processed food products.
+MINAL supervises almost every aspect related to the production, distribution and storage of food for human consumption.
+The main agencies of MINAL are: